yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/CSS_Interview_Questions.md

 2. When Should You Use Visibility and When Should You Use Display?

-> - When you want the element to hold its space even when it’s not seen. -> Visibility : hidden;<br/>
+> - When you want the element to hold its space even when it’s not seen. => Visibility : hidden;<br/>
-> - When you want the element to give back its space allowing the other elements on your page to collapse around it. -> Display : none;
+> - When you don't want the element to take space in the layout or You want to allowe the other elements on your page to collapse around it. => Display : none;

 Related Reference : [Visibility vs Display in CSS](http://vanseodesign.com/css/visibility-vs-display/)
 <br/>